ebruchez/ebruchez.github.io/_posts/2025-01-25-apple-1-reproduction-part-6-c-programming.md

 ---

 [^microsoft-basic]: The same could be said of Bill Gates, Paul Allen, and Monte Davidoff's 4K version of Microsoft BASIC for the Altair 8800.

+[^assembly]: However, I dabbled with a homemade Z80 computer board, I programmed in RCA 1802 assembly on my own boards, and I eventually got some mastery of 68000 assembly (a beautiful processor instruction set architecture).

 [^small-c]: I learned that [Small-C](https://en.wikipedia.org/wiki/Small-C), a subset of C that could run on 8-bit systems, specifically the 8080 microprocessor, was developed in 1980.